PLOS/content-repo/README.md

 The service supports multiple object store backend implementations which can be specified at service initialization time; after the first object is stored the backend cannot be changed.
 At the time of this writing it supports the following backends: Local filesystem, MogileFS, Amazon S3.

-You will need to place one of the following Resources in Tomcat's config.xml :
+You will need to place one of the following Resources in Tomcat's context.xml :

 If you are using **MogileFS**, set the domain and trackers accordingly.
 Trackers are comma separated.